ErnstLeon/NN/README.md

 ### Full Example

-A complete example of training a neural network using the MNIST dataset can be found in `main.cpp`.
+A complete example of training a neural network using the MNIST dataset can be found in `example/main.cpp`.

 This example demonstrates: